 On the flip side, you don’t want to spend too much right away.
 You need cash on hand to keep buying properties.
 Plus, you might have to give cash to an opponent or pay a fee after picking up an unlucky “Chance” card.

 According to Todd Huettner of Huettner Capital, this part of the game teaches you how important it is to save and budget your money: “You have to save up some money to be able to survive some rough times,” he noted.

-In personal finance-speak, this is called an emergency fund.
-It’s used to cover unpredictable expenses, such as a car repair or medical bill.
+In personal finance-speak, this is called an emergency fund, and it’s used to cover unpredictable expenses, such as a car repair or medical bill.

 Buying up properties in Monopoly will earn you money if someone lands on your square.
 But with 40 spaces on the board, chances are slim that a player will end up on yours if you only have one.